antscher/Project_calendar_rooms/Hardware/README.md

 - E-ink display only draws power during updates
 - ESP32-S2 deep sleep mode < 10µA
 - Expected battery life: 2-3 years between replacing battery

+## The PCB

+The pcb is made on Kicad
+So you need it to open it